Acclimation Hardwood Floors - How Long?

 Inevitably they learn their lesson with costly repair bills and replacements, not to mention disgruntled customers.
 Following are some basic guidelines for a problem free installation; before during, and after.

 • Solid wood flooring should be delivered to the jobsite and allowed to acclimate to the conditions in which it will be installed or near occupancy levels.
 Temperature and humidity should be monitored.

 • Delivery should be after major projects have been completed and thoroughly dry, such as dry wall and masonry work.
 Doors and windows must be in.
 Testing of wood subfloors should be performed and moisture levels should not exceed 12-14%¹

 • Drainage- It is vital the grading should be directed away from the home to prevent unnecessary moisture problems.

 • Basements and crawl spaces need proper ventilation.
 Polyethylene film of 6 mil (minimum) in thickness must be used as a proper vapor retarder in any crawl spaces or where the soil line lies underneath.

 The stability of hardwood flooring relates to how much change can take place with moisture changes in the environment.
 With lower stability ratings expect more shrinkage (gapping) during extended dry conditions.
 Higher moisture conditions will cause more expansion.

 There are differences in stability from one hardwood to the next, although most are suitable without much need to make adjustments.
-Two common species in particular that should be addressed are Hickory and Maple.
-The two are not suitable (solid) for climates or conditions that present wide swings in the environment's relative humidity during a calendar year.
+Two common species in particular that should be addressed are Hickory and Maple (Maple shown).
+The two are not suitable for climates or conditions that present wide swings in the environment's relative humidity during a calendar year.
 Adding systems that regulate the relative humidity within the home is the only real answer to maintaining these two species without complications.